rcbops/rpc-ceph/README.md

 NB: This requires a perf2-15 instance.

-**rpco_master**
-This is the same as the rpco_newton job but built against the master-rc branch of RPC-O.

 **rpco_pike**
 This is the same as the rpco_newton job but built against the pike-rc branch of RPC-O.

+**rpco_queens**
+This is the same as the rpco_newton and rpco-pike jobs but built against the queens-rc branch of RPC-O.

 **keystone_rgw**:
 A basic keystone integration test, that will run on each commit.